tahaluindo/gonzoknows.github.io/_posts/2023-02-16-zlibrary-is-back.md

 ## How to access zlibrary

-Accessing zlibrary is just as easy as it used to be, all a user has to do is navigate to their website singlelogin.me and sign up for an account.
+Accessing zlibrary is just as easy as it used to be, all a user has to do is `navigate` to their website `singlelogin.me` and `sign up` for an `account`.
 Once you have signed up for an account, you will receive a confirmation email to your email you have signed up with.
 After confirming the email, you will get access to zlibrary's massive collection of public domain books and more!

 `Note - when signing up, your personal email isn't required.
 It's not one I recommend using anyway.
 To avoid using your personal email, you can use any temporary email service on the web by searching "temp email" or consider getting a membership with Simplelogin which I personally use` [Simplelogin](https://simplelogin.io?slref=jacobgonzales) - Receive and send emails anonymously.
 With email aliases, you can be anonymous online and protect your inbox against spams and phishing.